Lumi-supercomputer/lumi-userguide/docs/hardware/compute/lumig.md

 - [MI250X information on the AMD website][MI250x-amd]
 - [Applications performance and benchmarks][benchmarks]

-In addition to the GPU, LUMI-G nodes feature a single 64 cores AMD EPYC 7A53 "Trento" CPU configured as 4 NUMA nodes (NPS4).
+In addition to the GPU, LUMI-G nodes feature a single 64-core AMD EPYC 7A53 "Trento" CPU configured as 4 NUMA nodes (NPS4).
 Each of these NUMA nodes have two links to one of the four MI250x modules: one link per GCD and a group of 8 cores + L3 cache with a peak bandwidth of 36 GB/s.

-The figure below gives a general overview of a LUMI-G node as well as the topology the CPU-GPU and GPU-GPU links.
+The figure below gives a general overview of a LUMI-G node as well as the topology of the CPU-GPU and GPU-GPU links.

 <figure>
   <img